AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ## Padding

-For preventing content sticking to the adjes
+Table Layout provides several parameters For preventing content sticking to the edges

 ## Fill